Descanonge/research_support/PhD manual at LOCEAN/defense.md

 Another nice choice is the lecture hall Charpak (22-33 at level 0, for about 60+ people?).
 It is managed by the LPNHE lab; you can ask for a reservation here: https://lpnhe.in2p3.fr/limesurvey/index.php.

 You can book other lecture halls in Jussieu (such as Astier or Durand in the Esclangon building, or any hall at the base of each tower).
-They generally have a good projection and sound system and can accomodate more people.
+They generally have a good projection and sound system and can accommodate more people.
 You can do the reservation by contacting <sciences-DLM-planning@sorbonne-universite.fr>.

 Both the UFR room and Charpak hall should be equipped for video conferencing **but this is not the case for every room/lecture hall!** If not equipped, you must make an additional reservation for the equipment (microphones, camera), ask either Isabelle or sciences-DLM-planning.